Bite-sized research and science communication training

 The world is changing.
 Attention spans are shorter.
 Teams are distributed around the globe and across timezones.
 Working from home is no longer the exception.
-And yet, giving your researchers, scientists and support teams an opportunity to build skills to communicate better is more important than ever before.
+And yet, giving your researchers, scientists and research teams an opportunity to build skills to communicate better is more important than ever before.

 With that in mind, we offer short, interactive, and dare we say FUN online sessions and mini-workshops on all aspects of science and research communication.